- Ways to Save

 - Connect pipes and hoses.
 A small leak can waste up to 6,300 gallons of water a month.

 - Direct spray to your landscape, not your sidewalk.

 You don’t have to drown in high water bills for the sake of a green lawn.
 Our experts can visit your home and show you how to get a green, beautiful lawn without the extra costs caused by overwatering.
 In addition, our experts will:

 - Check your water meter for leaks.

-- Program the irrigation controller
+- Make recommendations on how to program the irrigation controller

 - Inspect your rotor and sprayer heads for interference, alignment and damage.

 - Ensure your rain or moisture sensor is functioning properly